laataiasu/laataiasu.github.io/content/post/2021-08-28-startup-nation-israel/index.md

 Iscar and the buffet test

 Ch10
-Yozma  — pemerintah invest $100jt buat 10 venture capital funds baru, setiap  fund harus direpresentasikan oleh 3 pihak, israel vc, foreign vc,  israeli investment comp/bank
+Yozma  — pemerintah invest $100jt buat 10 venture capital funds baru, setiap  fund harus direpresentasikan oleh 3 pihak, israel vc, foreign vc,  israeli[[Investment]]comp/bank

 Ch11
 "*Two real fathers of Israeli hi-tech are the Arab boycott and Charles de Gaulle, because they forced on us the need to go and develop an industry"